Meditation for March 24th

 I beseech you to help me,

-There are people hurting me,
+People are hurting me,

 By saying things,